Introduction to AWK Command in Unix

 Example #3 – Variable OFS.

-AWK command with OFS variable is used to store the output field separator when AWK prints the output.
-A blank space character is treated as a default field separator.
+AWK command with OFS variable stores the output field separator when AWK prints the output.
+A blank space character serves as the default field separator in AWK.

 Syntax: